‘Laughable’ World Cup ticket prices branded ‘slap in the face’ for England fans

 Football Supporters Europe (FSE) called the pricing policy adopted by FIFA a ‘monumental betrayal’ of fans.

-England fans say they have been “slapped in the face” by FIFA after it was revealed they must pay over £5,000 even for the cheapest tickets to watch all of the team’s World Cup games next summer – with the final costing over £3,000 alone.
+England fans claim they have been “slapped in the face” by FIFA after it was revealed a run to the World Cup final would cost supporters over £5,000 for tickets.

 Fans hoping to access tickets through their national associations’ travel programmes and loyalty schemes discovered on Thursday that the cheapest final ticket would cost 4,185 US dollars (£3,120).

-The Football Association shared pricing information with the England Supporters Travel Club (ESTC) on Thursday evening, which showed that if a fan bought a ticket for every game through to the final it would cost 7,020 US dollars (£5,228).
+The Football Association shared pricing information with the England Supporters Travel Club (ESTC) on Thursday evening, which showed that if a fan bought the cheapest ticket for every game through to the final it would cost 7,020 US dollars (£5,228).

 These tickets are the ring-fenced, fixed-price tickets FIFA had pledged to set aside for national associations, known as the participant member association (PMA) allocation, following the controversy over FIFA adopting a dynamic pricing strategy in earlier ticket sales.